maciejmiklas/led-display/README.md

 Each 3-PIN connector symbolizes one module described in previous chapter (LED Matrix + MAX72xx).
 Now we connect all those modules together.
 All MAX722xx chips share common MOSI and SCK lines, MISO is not used, each chip requires separate Slave Select line.
 The position of LED Matrix on the schematic above directly corresponds to their location on the accrual display, that I've used for testing.
 Additionally each module has description indicating it's position and Select Slave line, so for example: *(2,1) SS: 35* gives us second module on third row (counting from zero) and 35 PIN on Arduino for Select Slave line.

-Here is the physical display with position of single LED modules and their Select Slave lines:
+Here is the physical display with marked position of LED modules and their Select Slave lines:
 <img src="/doc/img/display_pins.jpg" width="600px"/>

 #Software